9.10. The this Pointer: class stack

 (a)(b)

 1. All but one stack function requires an argument that is a pointer-to-a-stack.
 During a function call, that argument binds the function to the specific stack on which the function operates.
-In other words, it's like saying that the operation (push, pop, size, or peek) is operating on this stack - the one that was passed in as an argument.
+Binding the operations to a specific stack while they run allows programs to define and use multiple stacks without confusion or conflict.

 I included make_stack to maintain some consistency between the original stack example and previous versions of the Time example, but it's not needed.
 Except for make_stack, each function requires a pointer-to-a-stack argument.
-Three functions, init_stack, push, and pop, modify the stack, so we must pass the stack argument using an INOUT technique, and a pointer sets the stage for our study of "this" better than a reference.
+Three functions, init_stack, push, and pop, modify the stack, so we must pass the stack argument using an INOUT technique - a pointer or reference.
+The example uses a pointer to set the stage for the this pointer.

 The Role of the this Pointer